2010 Latvian parliamentary election: New electoral alliances established

 In the run-up to the election, three right-wing parties (New Era Party, Civic Union and Society for Other Politics) established an alliance called Unity on 6 March 2010.
 Furthermore, most of the parties constituting the Harmony Centre alliance (National Harmony Party, New Centre and Social Democratic Party – but not the Socialist Party of Latvia and the Daugavpils City Party) had merged into the Social Democratic Party "Harmony" on 10 February 2010.
 On 22 April 2010, the People's Party and the Latvia's First Party/Latvian Way formed an electoral alliance (including the newly founded businessmen's movement For a Good Latvia) called For a Good Latvia.

-Unity on 28 May 2010 declined to include For Fatherland and Freedom/LNNK and the far-right All For Latvia! in their alliance; these two parties then decided to form an electoral alliance.
+When Unity declined to include For Fatherland and Freedom/LNNK and the populist radical right All for Latvia! in their alliance on 28 May 2010 the two parties formed an electoral alliance instead.

 Pre-election debates

 Numerous televised debates took place prior to the election.
 These involved either the party leaders or other senior party figures.
 In all, seven debates took place on the LNT Channel, five of these were held on a regional basis and all involved parties which were polling 2% or above in opinion polls.
 A total of eleven debates took place on the LTV Channel, five of which were held on a regional basis, with one debate between the Prime Ministerial candidates and a further five held on the basis of five themes: Finance, Prosperity, Health, Economy and Development, and Education and Culture.
 Like the LNT debates, these involved parties which opinion polls indicated would poll 2% or more.
 A twelfth debate was held on LTV between the remaining seven parties or electoral lists which were not expected to poll 2%.
 The two debates held on the PBK Channel involved the four parties which the opinion polls indicated would poll 5% or more.
 However outgoing Prime Minister Valdis Dombrovskis refused to take part in the debate, following controversy over previous remarks made by the debate's moderator Aleksandr Gordon.
 Unity decided not to send a replacement and were absent from the debate.